Student Leader Glossary

 The governing legislative body of the University of Minnesota.
 Its membership includes faculty, students, civil service, and P&A representatives from each of the five U of M campuses.

 Any of the five committees that report to the UMM Campus Assembly: Assessment of Student Learning, Campus Resources & Planning, Curriculum, Scholastic, and Student Services.
 The members of these committees each include at least four students, selected by the MCSA Executive Committee and approved by the Executive Committee and whole of Campus Assembly.

 The governing body of the University of Minnesota.
 The Board oversees all University operations, including the selection of the University President.
 Regents are selected by the state legislature.
 The Board meets once each month for two full days.

 The primary legislative authority on the Morris campus.
 The Campus Assembly is responsible for the formal consideration and adoption of campus policies relating to the campus as a whole.
 It is comprised of all full-time faculty members, duly-elected student Assembly representatives, select administrators, and elected civil service representatives.
 The Assembly usually meets 2-3 times each semester.

-The chief administrative officer of on of the three outstate campuses, Crookston, Morris, and Duluth.
-Dr. Jacquie Johnson is the current chancellor of the Morris campus.
+The chief administrative officer of one of the three outstate campuses including Crookston, Morris, and Duluth.
+Dr. Janet Schrunk Ericksen is the current acting chancellor of the Morris campus.